Dolly Parton donating $1M to Salvation Army Red Kettle Campaign ahead of halftime performance

 Dolly Parton will bring some Texas-sized star power to AT&T Stadium when she performs at the Thanksgiving Day game which has been a tradition for decades for the Dallas Cowboys.

-Charlotte Jones, executive vice president and chief brand officer of the team says that Parton is bringing more than just her talents to town and donating $1M to the Salvation Army Red Kettle campaign that kicks off with the game on Thanksgiving Day against the Washington Commander.
+Charlotte Jones, executive vice president and chief brand officer of the team says that Parton is bringing more than just her talents to town and donating $1M to the Salvation Army Red Kettle Campaign that kicks off with the game on Thanksgiving Day against the Washington Commanders.

 “For 27 years and we finally have Dolly Parton the most iconic performer on the planet.
 We are so excited to help her launch her Rockstar album.
 We get to hear some of her old favorites and some of her new ones,” Charlotte Jones said.